ibm-cloud-docs/image-templates/create-encrypted-image.md

    ```
    {: screen}

-   The first line of the output from the previous example command indicates that the keyfile named `aes512.dek` contains a 64-byte key,    while the numbers listed on the second line are the SHA256 hashes or security hashes for the respective encryption keys.
-Output for      files that contain an AES 256-bit encryption key will indicate a 32-byte key.
+   The first line of the output from the previous example command indicates that the keyfile named `aes512.dek` contains a 64-byte key.
+While the numbers that are listed on the second line are the SHA256 hashes or security hashes for the respective encryption keys.
+Output for files that contain an AES 256-bit encryption key indicates a 32 byte key.
    {: tip}

 6. Use the following command to create encrypted copies of your VHD files. `target_vhd` represents the name of the file that contains the encrypted version of `source_vhd`.